Blog Mental Health Therapy Hot Cold Shower Therapy: Benefits, Risks, And Technique

 Are There Any Risks?

-Now that we are familiar with the benefits of contrast hydrotherapy you probably are wondering if there are any downsides.
+Now that you’re familiar with the benefits of contrast hydrotherapy, you’re probably wondering if there are any downsides.
 The greatest risk is that you may cause damage to your skin.
 If the water is too hot, you can get a burn injury or heat stroke.

-If body temperature drops below 32.2 degrees Celcius, an individual may experience
+If your body temperature drops below 32.2 degrees Celcius, you may experience:

 • A drop in blood pressure